Truth is, legitimate online jobs are all around us.

 The money is pitiful.
 The work is boring.
 The security just isn’t there.

-There are tons of real jobs out there that give you everything you need.
-And whether it’s a decent paycheck, flexible hours or a kid-friendly environment, they pretty much have you covered.
+And lucky for us, there are tons of real jobs out there that give you everything you need.
+Whether it’s a decent paycheck, flexible hours or a kid-friendly environment, they pretty much have you covered.

 Cool, huh ?